yigegong/Metabolite_ID_Alignment_AI/README.md

 # MetaAlignGen: Fine-tuned Generative Model for Metabolite Identifier Alignment

-Final Project for ECE 175B/ECE 285 - Probabilistic Reasoning and Graphical Models, UC San Diego
+This is the final Project for ECE 175B/ECE 285 - Probabilistic Reasoning and Graphical Models at UC San Diego.

 ## Problem Statement